radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 title: Ubuntu, Ruby, RVM, Rails, and You
 wordpress_url: http://ryanbigg.com/?p=1215
 ---
-**This beginner's guide will set up with Ruby 1.9.2, RVM and Rails 3.0.3 and is specifically written for Ubuntu 10.10, but will probably work on many other operating systems.
-YMMV.**
+<strong>This beginner's guide will set up with Ruby 1.9.2, RVM and Rails 3.0.3 and is specifically written for Ubuntu 10.10, but will probably work on many other operating systems.
+YMMV.</strong>

-## Under no circumstance should you install Ruby, Rubygems or any Ruby-related packages from apt-get.
+<h2>Under no circumstance should you install Ruby, Rubygems or any Ruby-related packages from apt-get.
 This system is out-dated and leads to major headaches.
 Avoid it for Ruby-related packages.
 We do Ruby, we know what's best.
-Trust us.
+Trust us.</h2>

 Still not convinced? <a href='http://news.ycombinator.org/item?id=2039438'>Read this</a>.